Imperial-EE-Microsoft/co_op_translator/README.md

 1. Fill in the environment variables an `.env` file, filling in the provided `.env.template` as a guide.

+### Install the package in editable mode

+1. Type the following command inside your terminal to install the package in editable mode:

+    ```console
+    pip install -e .
+    ```

+## Running Tests

+1. To run tests, make sure your virtual environment is activated, then type the following command:

+    ```console
+    pytest tests/
+    ```

 ## Project Structure

 ```text